1. Do I need to speak Mandarin Chinese to attend Study Abroad Program in China?

 Your home institution is responsible for certifying your financial aid.
 Most students are able to use their Stafford loans while studying abroad, as long as the credits they earn are approved by their home insitiution.
 Please contact your financial aid office for more details.

-If you cancel up to two weeks prior to the first day of on-site orientation, you will receive a 100% refund, and up to one week prior you will receive a 75% refund.
+If you cancel up to two weeks prior to the first day of on-site orientation, you will receive a 100% refund (excluding the $300 deposit), and up to one week prior you will receive a 75% refund (excluding deposit).
 After this date no refunds will be granted.

 The New York Student Affairs Office can obtain your Chinese student visa on your behalf.
 Detailed information will be included in your acceptance package.